j-sieger/wineapp_dvcdemo/README.md

 dvc params diff
 dvc metrics show
 ```

-pytest -v
+running the test cases
+`pytest -v`

+## Building a package with tox and testing
+`tox`
+Rebuildig
+`tox -r`

 Create a setup.py file and below command to create package.
 pip install -e .

 Below command will create distribution. then any can install this library that got created in './dist' after below command.